wheresalice/everystop/README.md

 Visit the [Google Street View Image API page](https://developers.google.com/maps/documentation/streetview/) and click get a key.
 Make sure that your account and key has street view enabled.
 Once you have the key, place it in the `.env` file.

+## Usage

+Both Twitter and Mastodon versions update the stops.db file, so you can only run one.
+You should use a cross-posting service if you want the same posts to appear in both, and it is easier to do this in the Mastodon to Twitter direction.

+### Twitter

 Visit the [Twitter Developers page](https://developer.twitter.com/en/apps) and create an app.
 Fill in the credentials in the `.env` file.

-## Usage

 `python3 everystop.py`

+### Mastodon

+You'll need to first edit `mastodon_register.py` to specify your instance base url along with your email and password.

+Then you can run `python mastodon_register.py` to create some secret files, and then `python mastodon_poster.py` to actually post.

 ## Dependencies